hoppscotch/docs/content/en/quickstart/rest.md

   }
   ```

-#### generating access token
+#### Generating access token

-To get access to the Github API, you first need to generate a personal access token.
+To get access to the GitHub API, you first need to generate a personal access token.
 For our demonstration we will generate one granting access to public repositories:

-- Go to your [Github account settings](https://github.com/settings/profile) by clicking on your profile icon and clicking on Settings (at the bottom)
+- Go to your [GitHub account settings](https://github.com/settings/profile) by clicking on your profile icon and clicking on Settings (at the bottom)
 - Scroll down and click on Developer setting in the left menu

   <img src="/guides/github-developer-settings.png"/>